How to Handle Itchy Skin During Pregnancy?

 Hormonal Changes

-Hormones such as oestrogen and progesterone vary drastically after delivery, which may cause dry, itchy skin, particularly as your body adapts to a non-pregnant condition.
+Hormones such as oestrogen and progesterone fluctuate drastically after delivery, which may cause dry, itchy skin, particularly as your body adapts back to its usual state.

-Postpartum hormone fluctuations may also create eczema or psoriasis in persons who are prone to them, both of which cause irritation.
+Postpartum hormonal fluctuations may also cause eczema or psoriasis in people who are prone to them, both of which cause irritation.

 Dry Skin

-Pregnancy raises blood volume and affects fluid balance, which might cause your skin to dry out after birth.
+Pregnancy causes the blood volume to rise, affecting the fluid balance.
+This may cause your skin to dry out after you give birth.

-Colder weather and regular hand washing (particularly if you're caring for a baby) may worsen dryness and cause itching.
+Colder weather and frequent hand washing, particularly if you're caring for a baby, may worsen dryness and cause itching.

 Postpartum Sweating